UnamedEntity/Text-Reader/README.md

 # Text-Reader
-reads highlighted text in an Ai voice
+reads pdf text in an Ai voice